IgnitionOrk/Assignment-2/Readme.txt

 11111111111111111111111111111111111111111111111111111111

-The program has been sucessfully compiled and run with java version "10.0.1" 2018-04-17 and with java version "1.9.0_171"
+The program has been successfully compiled and run with java version "10.0.1" 2018-04-17 and with java version "1.9.0_171"

 CLASS DETAILS: